-The Department of Residence Services at Kent State University recognizes the benefits derived from the inclusion of diversity in our residence halls.
-Residence Services actively encourages participation by members of underrepresented groups based on race, ethnicity, age, gender, religious preferences, sexual orientation, disability or identification as a veteran in all our programs and activities.
+University Housing at Kent State University recognizes the benefits derived from the inclusion of diversity in our residence halls.
+We actively encourage participation by members of underrepresented groups based on race, ethnicity, age, gender, religious preferences, sexual orientation, disability or identification as a veteran in all our programs and activities.

 Multicultural & Diversity Programs

 Exploring and learning to live within a large and diverse community is an exciting and fast-paced experience; that’s why the residence hall staff offers support to help each residential community member develop and refine skills in communication and interaction.
 These skills and experiences allow us to celebrate and showcase the differences that help make the residence halls at Kent State University a vibrant and stimulating place to live and learn.
 With this in mind, our staff and students present and develop: programs, activities, films, lectures, workshops, exhibits and other activities that enhance cultural awareness.
 Several key programs and activities are outlined below.

 University Housing and the Student Multicultural Center collaborate in a welcome social for our incoming Kupita/Transiciones students.
 The purpose of this social is to provide opportunities for newly admitted students of color to interact with each other and to get introduced to university administrators and hall staff.
 This special event typically takes place move-in day giving Kupita/Transiciones students a chance to meet residence hall staff before campus is flooded with students.

 Kent Interhall Council (KIC) Diversity Committee